arizvisa/ida-minsc/docs/static/tagging.rst

     ...

-If a user chooses to not explicitly use the tagging API and wishes to use IDA's regular commenting interface instead, they will simply need to specify the key name with brackets ("[" and "]") with the value for the key immediately following.
-This should look similar to:
+If a user chooses to not explicitly use the tagging API and wishes to use IDA's regular comment interface instead, they will simply need to specify the name of the tag with brackets ("[" and "]") immediately followed by the value that they wish to associate with the tag.
+This should look fairly similar to the following:

 .. code-block:: none